Amulyachahal/Upkarak_Technical_Assignment/README.md

 This app was created by Amulya Chahal as part of Upkarak Technical Assignment.
 For any inquiries or feedback, please contact Amulyachahal@gmail.com.

 License
-This project is licensed under the [License Name] License - see the LICENSE file for details.
+This project is license free.

 Thank you for using the Event Creation App!
 We hope it enhances your event planning experience.